lukechampine/randmap/README.md

 How frequently do you think `0` will be selected, and how frequently will `1` be selected?
 The answer is that `0` will be selected **7x** more frequently than `1`!
-So we cannot rely on map iteration as a means of choosing a random element.
+So we can conclude that map iteration does produce uniformly random elements.
 (Actually, it's even worse than that; for certain map states, there are elements that `range` will _never_ start on!)

 This leaves us with only two options: we can flatten the map and select a